KSP-CKAN/CKAN/client-spec/client-specification-v1.md

 Like the `ksp_version` field, these fields can contain either the string `any` or a version number.

-If `ksp_version` is `any` and either of these fields is defined, the client must enforce these constraints.
+These fields are mutually exclusive with the `ksp_version` field.

-If `ksp_version` contains a specific version number, these two fields should not be present.
+Clients should consider metadata files that contain both types of fields as invalid.
-In this case, the client must disregard their value and only enforce the most specific version constraint.
+In this case, it is suggested to enforce the most specific version constraint.

 ## install stanzas